Second SEISS grant explained

 Tax agents can’t claim the SEISS grants on behalf of clients, but you can help clients understand whether their business has been adversely affected, and calculate the tax hit.

 Both of the SEISS grants are treated as taxable income for 2020/21, no amount of the first grant is apportioned to 2019/20.
-The tax on this income will be payable by 31 January 2022.
+The tax and NIC due on this income will be payable by 31 January 2022.

 For construction industry subcontractors, who are used to receiving their income with CIS-tax deducted at 20% or 30%, the SEISS grant will be a cashflow fillip as no tax is deducted at source.
 This means those CIS subbies may well have tax to pay for 2020/21 rather than be due a tax refund.